 plants prefer a rich, soft soil, and plenty of water.
 While they prefer full

 sun, Gladiolus will still grow well in partial shade.
-Mine receive full morning
+My glads receive full

-sun before being shaded by the house in the afternoon.
-A little fertilizer
+morning sun before being shaded by the house in the afternoon.
+A little

 Once planted, your gladiolus should grow well with little attention.
 Add

 mulch to help retain water, and to keep the weeds down.

 Gladiolus will grow three to four feet tall, but are not a sturdy plant.

 The heavily flowered spikes, are susceptible to bending and breaking.
 Provide